awsdocs/aws-cdk-guide/v2/best-practices-security.md

 #### Modify the security credentials and roles used during deployment<a name="best-practices-security-permissions-deployments-creds"></a>

 The roles and bootstrap resources that are used during deployments are determined by the CDK stack synthesizer that you use\.
 To modify this behavior, you can customize synthesis\.
-For more information, see [Configure and customize CDK stack synthesis](configure-synth.md)\.
+For more information, see [Configure and perform CDK stack synthesis](configure-synth.md)\.

 #### Considerations for granting least privilege access<a name="best-practices-security-permissions-deployments-least"></a>